yshean/reddit_client/README.md

 # reddit_client

 A Reddit client built with Flutter using Streams and BLoC pattern.
+I'm using this as a practice to build my understanding on BLoC.
+Suggestions, issues and PRs are welcomed!

 ## Get started